orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `String`.

 Valid values: path to the folder which will contains all the generated files.
-This value will be use as a base for all the other path used in the orval config.
+This value will be use as a base for all the other paths used in the Orval config.

-If you provide this option, an `index.ts` file will be also created with all the available exports
+If this option is provided, an `index.ts` file will also be created with all the available exports

 ```js
 module.exports = {